 Now to my father’s side of the family.
 This is a photo of the house my grandmother grew up in.
 That’s her with her father and mother.
 It still looks very much the same today as it did over 100 years ago.

 And the final one is the stained glass window that features my great grandparents names.
-They were god fearing Irish Catholic folk and the story goes that the local parish priest said to the family that he would “tie you to the ground” if a donation was not made towards the new church.
+They were god fearing Irish Catholic folk and the story goes that the local parish priest told the family that he would “tie you to the ground” if a donation was not made towards the new church.
 It is a beautiful window isn’t it?